btrettel/plint/README.md

 - [lexicographic definitions](#specification-checking)
 - [possible species elections](#restriction-checking)

 By default, plint will emulate a nitpicky examiner.
 When making the default claims warning file (claims.csv), before adding a line related to patent prosecution, I ask whether 1% or more of examiners or judges would reject a claim based on the presence of a particular word or phrase.
 I don't ask whether the rejection would be valid. claims.csv is meant to be conservative in that it will have far more warnings than rejections I would actually make.
-It represents rejections (valid or not) that an applicant might possibly face.
-If this is too nitpicky for your tastes, you're welcome to make your own warnings file or modify the existing file. plint is highly customizable.
+It represents rejections (valid or not) that an applicant possibly faces.
+If this is too nitpicky for your tastes, you're welcome to [filter out warnings you don't want](#filtering-out-warnings), modify the existing warnings file, or make your own warnings file. plint is highly customizable.

 plint is designed to run on the ancient version of Python the USPTO has on their computers, so plint won't use the latest features of Python.
 And the USPTO Python version is limited to the standard library, so NLTK can not be used.

 ## Legal

-This work was prepared or accomplished by Ben Trettel in his personal capacity.
+This work was developed by Ben Trettel in his personal capacity.
+Ben Trettel is a USPTO patent examiner.
 The views expressed are his own and do not necessarily reflect the views or policies of the United States Patent and Trademark Office, the Department of Commerce, or the United States government.

 plint is licensed under the GNU Affero General Public License v3.0.